I have made it no secret at all that when it comes to being a rabid Game of Thrones fangirl, I will stop at nothing to fuel my horrifying fanaticism.

 So, when I found myself in Belfast on the last leg of my Northern Ireland trip, drooling over props and costumes at the Game of Thrones Touring Exhibition was Priority #1… along with tracking down amazing Game of Thrones stained glass windows.

 I actually went to this Exhibition five years ago when it travelled to my hometown of Vancouver.
-(Click here for a RETRO terribly written blog post – one of my first ever!)

 Of course, lots of has changed since then, but the nerdy heart palpitations remained consistent.